1

 What jobs can you get with an interactive media degree?

 An interactive media arts degree prepares graduates for roles such as multimedia designer, user experience (UX) designer, web developer, digital content creator, and interactive media specialist.
-These jobs often require skills in graphic design, coding, and multimedia tools like Adobe Creative Suite and HTML/CSS, and may involve working in creative agencies, tech companies, or media organizations.
+These jobs often require skills in graphic design, coding, and familiarity with tools like Adobe Creative Suite and HTML/CSS, and may involve working in creative agencies, tech companies, or media organizations.

 What are Interactive Media Arts?